 Normally, in a turn of the century classical home one would expect to see a lot of stern portrait paintings of the family and the standard John Singer Sargent paintings.
 These are there, make no mistake, but there are also a lot of unexpected surprises in the form of mid-20th century modern painting and sculpture.
 I won’t go into detail because it is more fun to be surprised by what you will find at Kykuit.

 What I liked best about the house was that it feels like a real home that people lived in rather than a museum that has been reconstructed.
 It overlooks the Hudson River at the Tappan Zee, and although an entire village lies between the estate and the river the view is uninterrupted tranquility.

 Kykuit is technically in Pocantico Hills, a short one hour drive from New York City.
-Nearby Tarrytown and Sleepy Hollow areas have lots of activities, shops, restaurants and historical sites to visit after the tour and there is plenty to enjoy along the Hudson River.
+Nearby Tarrytown and Sleepy Hollow have lots of activities, shops, restaurants and historical sites to visit after the tour and there is plenty to enjoy along the Hudson River.

 According to the website, children under 5 are not permitted on the Grand Tour and under 3 for the other tours, and for good reason.
 The last thing you need is your toddler knocking over a Ming vase or wiping their M & M-smeared hands on a Picasso.
 I would not recommend younger children for the Classic Tour at all.